-- the ability to work with sophisticated technology;
+- good computer skills and the ability to work with sophisticated technology

-- the capacity to absorb a range of technical information in areas such as geology, chemistry, mechanics, electricity, electronics and computer science;
+- the ability to absorb a range of technical information in areas such as geology, chemistry, mechanics, electricity, electronics and computer science

-- the ability to work independently with minimal supervision and also as part of a team;
+- the ability to work both independently with minimal supervision and as part of a team

-English is the accepted international language of the oil business.
-Ability in other languages (principally French and German) can be useful.
+English is the generally accepted international language of the oil business.
+However, skills in other languages (principally French and German) can be useful.

 While pre-entry experience is not essential, vacation work and practical experience in the industry will improve your chances of finding employment.

-The exploration and extraction business is worldwide and many of the jobs are based overseas.
+The business of exploration and extraction is international and many of the jobs are based overseas.
 Major employers recruit internationally with many applicants coming from the United States and Europe, so UK graduates are competing with nationals of other countries.

-Smaller mudlogging companies may recruit globally, although there is a tendency to recruit locally where possible.
+Smaller mudlogging companies may recruit globally, although there's a tendency to recruit locally where possible.

 When there is a demand for oil exploration, vacancies for mudloggers are correspondingly high and you may be able to find work anywhere in the world.
 However, the oil industry is strongly affected by economic trends.

-In good years, major employers welcome speculative applications.
+When work is plentiful the major employers often welcome speculative applications.
 Some advertise on graduate recruitment websites.
 Recruitment can vary between no positions advertised at all, to hundreds available in any one year.

-In the extraction phase, recruitment, training patterns and job titles vary from company to company.
-In particular, some employers do not distinguish at entry level between petroleum, drilling and support engineering.
-Instead, they prefer to recruit people with wide potential and deploy them after training where individual preference and company need coincide.
+Recruitment, training patterns and job titles vary from company to company in the extraction phase.
+Some employers choose not to distinguish at entry-level, between petroleum, drilling and support engineering.
+Instead, preferring to recruit people with wide potential and deploy them after training into roles that suit both individual and company needs.

 Look for job vacancies at: